-A student may withdraw/drop from the institution at any time during the trimester by the last day of regularly scheduled classes.
+A student may withdraw/drop from the institution at any time during the semester.
 They will need to complete the proper forms from the Office of Student Support.
 Official notification is preferred in writing; however, cancellation may be in any manner.
 Cancellation must be received before any withdrawal from the institution is processed.